Rokhlin dimension and C*-dynamics: Introduction

 Covering dimension for topological spaces was generalized to the context of $C^*$-algebras in \cite{kirchberg-winter} and \cite{winter-zach}, in which the related concepts of decomposition rank and nuclear dimension were introduced.
 Those are based on placing a uniform bound on the decomposability of c.p.\ approximations of the identity map (cf.\ \cite{HKW}).
 Simple $C^*$-algebras with finite decomposition rank or finite nuclear dimension have been shown to have significant regularity properties, in particular they are $\mathcal{Z}$-stable (\cite{winter-dr-Z,winter-nd-Z}).
 Whilst these classes have good permanence properties, in particular those with finite nuclear dimension, there are still no general results known involving crossed products.
 Our original motivation was to find bounds on the decomposition rank and/or nuclear dimension of crossed products, which is indeed possible for Rokhlin actions of finite groups.
 Moreover it turns out that similar bounds can be established for automorphisms satisfying higher dimensional Rokhlin properties, at least for the nuclear dimension.
 Combining these results with the finiteness of Rokhlin dimension for minimal systems on compact spaces of finite covering dimension we obtain finiteness of the nuclear dimension of crossed products of such systems.
-This provides a different proof of the nuclear dimension result in \cite{toms-winter-PNAS}.
+This provides a different proof of the nuclear dimension result in \cite{TomsWinter:minhom}.
+Moreover, the generalization obtained by Szab\'o (see \cite{Sza:dimnuc}) together with the results of \cite{Lin:crossed-product-AF-embedding} have now led to the classification of crossed products associated to Cantor free minimal $\mathbb{Z}^{d}$-actions with compact space of ergodic measures, see \cite{Win:class-cross} (also see \cite{MatSat:dr-UHF} for the uniquely ergodic case).
+In fact, the respective result holds for actions on compact metrizable and finite dimensional spaces, provided that traces are separated by projections.

+In this paper we focus our attention on unital $C^*$-algebras.
+The non-unital case, as well as further properties of finite Rokhlin dimension for finite group actions, will be explored in a forthcoming paper of the first named author and N.C.~ Phillips, \cite{hirshberg-phillips}.

-We note that other generalizations of the Rokhlin property have been considered which are based on the idea of leaving out a remainder which is small in the tracial sense (see \cite{OP-tracial,Sato,Archey,hirshberg-orovitz,Phi:tracialRokhlin}).
+We note that other generalizations of the Rokhlin property have been considered which are based on the idea of leaving out a remainder which is small in a tracial sense (see \cite{OP-tracial,Sato,Archey,hirshberg-orovitz,Phi:tracialRokhlin}).

 We also wish to point out that finite Rokhlin dimension can be interpreted as a dynamic version of Kirchberg's covering number, introduced in \cite{Kir:CentralSequences} (also cf.\ \cite{KirRor:pi}).

 Hiroki Matui and Yasuhiko Sato have informed us that they have a proof that \emph{all} strongly outer automorphisms of separable, simple, unital, monotracial and $\mathcal{Z}$-stable $C^{*}$-algebras have Rokhlin dimension at most 1, thus partially generalizing our Theorem~\ref{Z-stable-generic}.
 Their argument is based on the techniques developed in \cite{MatSat:Z}.